Aliases for IL1A Gene

 External Ids for IL1A Gene

 The protein encoded by this gene is a member of the interleukin 1 cytokine family.
 This cytokine is a pleiotropic cytokine involved in various immune responses, inflammatory processes, and hematopoiesis.
 This cytokine is produced by monocytes and macrophages as a proprotein, which is proteolytically processed and released in response to cell injury, and thus induces apoptosis.
 This gene and eight other interleukin 1 family genes form a cytokine gene cluster on chromosome 2.
 It has been suggested that the polymorphism of these genes is associated with rheumatoid arthritis and Alzheimer's disease. [provided by RefSeq, Jul 2008]

 GeneCards Summary for IL1A Gene

-IL1A (Interleukin 1, Alpha) is a Protein Coding gene.
-Diseases associated with IL1A include middle ear cholesteatoma and irritant dermatitis.
-Among its related pathways are MAPK signaling pathway and Immune System.
-GO annotations related to this gene include cytokine activity and interleukin-1 receptor binding.
+IL1A (Interleukin 1 Alpha) is a Protein Coding gene.
+Diseases associated with IL1A include Cholesteatoma Of Middle Ear and Arthritis.
+Among its related pathways are Cellular Senescence (REACTOME) and Pathways of neurodegeneration - multiple diseases.
+Gene Ontology (GO) annotations related to this gene include cytokine activity and interleukin-1 receptor binding.